 Turn the data into actionable information.

 The whole cycle fosters continuous improvement (as in the DECIDE to DEBATE example above).
-Performance management maturity comes by interlinking (in both directions) each component of the framework.
+Performance management maturity comes by interlinking (in both directions) each component of the framework.8.
+Right-size regularly, rather than downsize occasionally.
+If an organism grows too big to support itself, it collapses; if it withers, it is eaten.

 A part of your continuous DEBATE is around resources (FTE, PPE, etc.) – what is the optimal level of the workforce, of facilities, of capital, to deliver on our strategic goals?
-Agree in the DEBATE and execute via plans in the DECIDE.
+Agree in the DEBATE and execute via plans in the DECIDE.9.
+Foster longevity, not immediate gratification.
+Nature does not buy on credit and uses resources only to the level that they can be renewed.

-10. Waste nothing, recycle everything.
+A balance of short-term and long-term targets are required to execute beyond just the quarter.10.
+Waste nothing, recycle everything.
 Some of the greatest opportunities in the 21st century will be turning waste -- including inefficiency and underutilization -- into profit.

 Measures and results around efficiency, productivity, waste, utilization, and so on are all baked-in to the performance management cycle.
 Benchmark yourself internally and externally to see what’s normal and give yourself ‘exceed’ scenarios in your forecasts to overachieve.